 The Council shall include one representative of each ratified club of the Students' Union plus the Director of Finance, Director of Campus Life and Director of Membership Development.
 The Director of Finance shall chair the Council.
+The Services Coordinator will serve as a resource to the committee.

-The Council shall meet once per semester and may meet additional times at the call of the Chair.
+The Council shall meet once per semester and may meet additional times at the call of the Chair